luisrowley/PartnerFind/README.md

 ```

-For example, in order to test the **WPNonce** class from the project folder you would run:
+For example, in order to test the **PartnerFind** class from the project folder you would run:

 ```
-npm test ./test/testDeepClone.js
+npm test ./test/testPartnerFind.js
 ```

 ## Built With